Virtues

 Recognising the need for more musicians in the Church, all students are required to learn a musical instrument for at least a year during their time with us.
 We also promote healthy living through sports and physical activities.

 For academically capable students aged 15-18, we propose an English Baccalaureate.
-These students undertake A Levels and AS Levels over four years, typically covering 4 or 5 subjects across humanities, foreign languages, Mathematics, and/or Sciences.
-For example, a student aspiring to study Physics at university might choose AS Level French, AS Level Business Studies, A Level Physics, A Level Maths, and A Level Further Maths.
-In contrast, a student aiming for further studies in Theology might opt for AS Level Biology, AS History, A Level Latin, A Level Philosophy & Ethics, and A Level Religious Studies.
+These students undertake A Levels and AS Levels over four years, typically covering 4 subjects across humanities, foreign languages, Mathematics, and/or Sciences.
+For example, a student aspiring to study Physics at university might choose AS Level French, AS Level Business Studies, A Level Physics and A Level Maths.
+In contrast, a student aiming for further studies in Theology might opt for AS Level Biology, A Level Latin, A Level Philosophy & Ethics, and A Level Religious Studies for example.

 Puer Iesus College is a ministry of Virtue Academy (UK Charity No: 1204268)